Sunday, December 25, 2016

 PIANO:

-It's true, they usually put Huggers down there on the table, where everyone can see her.
+true, they usually put Huggers down there on the table, where everyone can see

 GUITAR:

-But they only bring out Buddha for the special Buddhist events.
-Though they do bring her flowers.
+they only bring out Buddha for the special Buddhist events.
+Though they do

 RUBBER TREE: